Dollar Store Pregnancy Test: When to Take, Accuracy & more

 How to Read a Dollar Store Pregnancy Test

 The dollar store pregnancy test kit comes with easy-to-follow instructions on the label cover, making it quite simple for you to follow.
-An hCG level of 20mIU/ml can be detected using a dollar store pregnancy test kit.
+An hCG level of 20 U/ml can be detected using a dollar store pregnancy test kit.
 While using a pregnancy test kit, you can only get the following three results:

 - Two pink lines indicate a positive pregnancy test.
 Even if it is a faint line, it indicates a positive pregnancy.
+Many people describe this as a dollar tree pregnancy test faint line.

 - One pink line indicates a negative pregnancy test.